-A modern visitors center (wheelchair accessible) and small museum explains and interprets the geothermal and ecological attractions in the park.
-A cafe serves coffee and hot drinks—as much to wrap your hands around to warm them as anything else—sandwiches, and snacks.
+A modern wheelchair accessible visitors center (currently CLOSED) and small museum explains and interprets the geothermal and ecological attractions in the park.
+A cafe (currently CLOSED) serves coffee and hot drinks—as much to wrap your hands around to warm them as anything else—sandwiches, and snacks.

 Hiking and Walking Trails